-In our view, to address current challenges of how science is communicated to the public, students need more than a handful of core concepts in media literacy or the now-familiar litany of diagnostic tools for analyzing sources (such basics as profiled, for example, by the American Press Institute, 2019; Center for Media Literacy, 2018; Kellner & Share, 2005; or News Literacy Project, 2012).
 It demands more than blind skepticism or mere caveats about messages on social media.
 Rather, students need to understand, more holistically, the epistemic structure and provenance of scientific claims that they encounter in everyday life.
 That includes the "ontogeny" of such claims, "from test tube to YouTube" or "from field site to website."
 Thus, our approach to science communication and to science media literacy builds on conventional NOS themes about epistemics.
-We seek to unify the nature of science and the nature of science communication in one integrated framework.
+We seek to unify the NOS and the nature of science in the media in one integrated framework.
 Here, our purpose is to present the framework as a theoretical guide to instructors and as a structure that can help students contextualize and organize the relevant concepts.

 This begins with understanding the very role of scientific knowledge and the whole research enterprise (which has its own internal social dimension).
-In our modern culture, we find division of intellectual labor and specialization.
+In our modern culture, we find a division of intellectual labor and specialization.
 Different people learn about different fields (medicine, law, auto mechanics, plumbing, financial planning, etc.).
 The body of collective knowledge is thus distributed across various domains in society (Luhmann, 1977).
-That distribution of expertise poses challenges for how knowledge is shared, or communicated, both between experts and from experts to non-experts (Goodman, 2014; Zemplén, 2009).
-Science is one of the domains of expertise - crudely, knowledge of the physical world, its organization and causal structure, accessible through empirical investigation.2 We turn to scientists (as specialized experts) to tell us, for example, about the safety of new drugs or consumer products, what causes (or might cure) a disease, how a change to the environment might affect us in the long term, where we might find mineral ores, how to generate energy more efficiently, how to manipulate matter into new substances, and more.
+That distribution of expertise poses challenges for how knowledge is shared, or communicated, both between experts and from experts to nonexperts (Goodman, 2014; Zemplén, 2009).
+Science is one of the domains of expertise-crudely, knowledge of the physical world, its organization and causal structure, accessible through empirical investigation.
+We turn to scientists (as specialized experts) to tell us, for example, about the safety of new drugs or consumer products, what causes (or might cure) a disease, how a change to the environment might affect us in the long-term, where we might find mineral ores, how to generate energy more efficiently, how to manipulate matter into new substances, and more.

 That is, even idealized independent thinkers capable of basic scientific reasoning can know very little on their own.
 We inevitably depend on learning from others, on the evidence collected, evaluated and interpreted by others, and on the experience of experts.
-The concept of epistemic dependence (as described by philosophers) is foundational in how we build and share knowledge, including scientific knowledge (Hardwig, 1985; 1991).
+The concept of epistemic dependence (as described by philosophers) is foundational in how we build and share knowledge, including scientific knowledge (Hardwig, 1985, 1991; for implications in education, see Gaon & Norris, 2001; Norris, 1995, 1997).
 Because cultural knowledge is inevitably distributed across many individual knowers, knowledge has an inescapable social (interactive) dimension (Giere, 2002; Kitcher, 1990; Luhmann, 2014; Shapin, 1994).
 Accordingly, communication and trust are essential elements, both within science and in consuming science.
 What is the "social architecture" that justifies this trust or allows it to function effectively (Allchin, 2012b)?